Twindix/twindix-webiste/README.md

 - **Vercel** (recommended for zero-config Next.js)
 - **Netlify** (Next.js adapter)
 - **Self-hosted Node**: `npm run build && npm start`

-> If you’re using a CDN or reverse proxy, be sure to forward the correct host so canonical URLs and OG tags resolve properly.

 ---